shaunrd0/qtk/README.md

 set `-DQTK_GUI=ON`.
 If this option is not set we will only package libqtk.

-The NSIS installer will allow component-specific path modification for all of these installation components through a GUI install application.
+The NSIS installer will allow component-specific path modification for all of these installation components through a Windows GUI install application.

 ##### Resources